 Over time, you will gain followers and get more comments from fans on your videos, and eventually, you will also get messages on your social media accounts, so, you should take out time to connect with your viewers, and if possible, also try to share tidbits of your life on the social media accounts.

-Always try to be consistent with your uploads – no matter whether your YouTube channel is small or big.
-It’s important that you should put out your videos there, just like podcasting.
+Always try to be consistent with your uploads.
+No matter whether your YouTube channel is small or big.
+You must put out your videos there, just like podcasting.